The Ultimate Guide to Ice Skating in and Around Philadelphia

 1 South 15th Street, City Hall

 Want to skate with City Hall as your backdrop?
-Look no further than the Rothman Orthopaedic Ice Rink at Dilworth Park, which runs through February 27th.
+Look no further than the Rothman Orthopaedics Ice Rink at Dilworth Park, which runs through February 27th.
 This rink also offers late-night skate hours, making it perfect for date night.
-If it gets too cold under the city lights, head into the Rothman Orthopaedics Cabin for a seasonal beverage and some snacks.
-Admission is $5 for adults, $3 for children 10 and under, plus $10 for a skate rental.
-Show your SEPTA Pass or Key for $1 off skating admission Sunday through Thursday.
+If it gets too cold under the city lights, head into the Rothman Orthopaedics Cabin for a seasonal beverage and some snacks by fire pits.
+Admission is $7 for adults and $5 for children 10 and under, plus $10 for a skate rental.
+Bonus: Show your SEPTA Pass or Key for $1 off skating admission.
 Information on open skate hours can be found here.

 Wissahickon Skating Club